selivan/https-ssl-cert-check-zabbix/README.md

 Script to check validity and expiration of TLS/SSL certificate on remote host.
 Supports TLS SNI and STARTTLS for protocols like SMTP.

 May be used standalone or with Zabbix.
-For more info see zabbix template section below
+See the "Zabbix integration" section below.

 #### Usage